 Area Priorities Teaching and Learning Preparation and delivery of new K-6 syllabus in English and Mathematics External presenters and incursions focusing on self-confidence, resilience, and anti-bullying workshops as a means to improve student welfare / wellbeing.
-Review of phonics and literacy programs in K-2 Professional Development of staff in preparing for new syllabus changes and phonics program.
+Review of phonics and literacy programs in K-2 and rollout of Initial Lit program Professional Development of staff in preparing for new syllabus changes and phonics program.
 Student Achievement Using pre assessment data, particularly in writing programs to continue to plan accordingly to improve student learning outcomes.
 Widen student achievement to acknowledge success outside the classroom including civics, citizenship and volunteering.
-Facilities and Resources Demolition and clearing of adjacent property to increase play and recreational space.
+Prepare to represent Australia at world robotics finals Facilities and Resources Demolition and clearing of adjacent property to increase play and recreational space.
 Upgrade basketball court including backboards, hoops, netting and line markings.
 Introduction and expansion of robotics program including acquisition of robotics kits and resources for participation in external inter school events.
-Expansion of school leadership team to improve career progression for staff and to implement new teaching/learning and wellbeing programs Extra-Curricular Review and realignment of Islamic pedagogy including policies, practice and curriculum through CITE at the University of South Australia Establish a sustainable volunteer framework with community partners to feed the homeless, engage with young people living with a disability and environmental programs
+Expansion of school leadership team to improve career progression for staff and to implement new teaching/learning and wellbeing programs Appoint day cleaner to keep grounds and amenities Extra-Curricular Review and realignment of Islamic pedagogy including policies, practice and curriculum through CITE at the University of South Australia Establish a sustainable volunteer framework with community partners to feed the homeless, engage with young people living with a disability and environmental programs Wellbeing Appoint a school counsellor (outsourced) to visit once a week to assist in the wellbeing of students